 What is Green Hydrogen?

-In today’s context of the world, every headline reads the dreadful news of global warming and climate change.
+In today’s context, every headline reads the dreadful news of global warming and climate change throughout the globe.
 The clock is ticking as if it were a time bombshell.
 Each second humanity is faced with the challenge of preserving the planet in order to avert the horrible consequences of climate change.
 It’s a pity enough to witness the concurrent situation of the planet and jeopardized lives.
 Global carbon emission is accelerating and intensifying faster than anticipated, with pollution reaching high levels.

 Experts say that global carbon emission has to drop to zero by 2050 so that the rising global temperature would come to balance.
 But if this planet runs the same way as before, only the worst can be expected.
 It’s high time people seek for solutions to achieve the expert’s goal.
 Fossil fuel must be replaced by carbon-free solutions.
 We have a wide variety of solutions but one tool that is flawlessly accepted is ‘Green Hydrogen’.